hoanglam10499/react-native-drop-shadow/CONTRIBUTING.md

 ## Development workflow

+This project is a monorepo managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
+It contains the following packages:

+- The library package in the root directory.
+- An example app in the `example/` directory.

 To get started with the project, run `yarn` in the root directory to install the required dependencies for each package:

 ```sh
 yarn
 ```

-> While it's possible to use [`npm`](https://github.com/npm/cli), the tooling is built around [`yarn`](https://classic.yarnpkg.com/), so you'll have an easier time if you use `yarn` for development.
+> Since the project relies on Yarn workspaces, you cannot use [`npm`](https://github.com/npm/cli) for development.

+The [example app](/example/) demonstrates usage of the library.
+You need to run it to test any changes you make.

-While developing, you can run the [example app](/example/) to test your changes.
-Any changes you make in your library's JavaScript code will be reflected in the example app without a rebuild.
-If you change any native code, then you'll need to rebuild the example app.
+It is configured to use the local version of the library, so any changes you make to the library's source code will be reflected in the example app.
+Changes to the library's JavaScript code will be reflected in the example app without a rebuild, but native code changes will require a rebuild of the example app.

+If you want to use Android Studio or XCode to edit the native code, you can open the `example/android` or `example/ios` directories respectively in those editors.
+To edit the Objective-C or Swift files, open `example/ios/DropShadowExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-drop-shadow`.

+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-drop-shadow` under `Android`.

+You can use various commands from the root directory to work with the project.

 To start the packager: